vpenso/scripts/docs/hardware/infiniband.md

 * Subnet Manager Query Message: node & port information
 * Subnet Manager Agent (SMA) required on each node

-**Fabric Addressing**

-* **GUID** Globally Unique Identifier
-  - 64bit unique address assigned by vendor, persistent through reboot
-  - 3 types of GUIDs: Node, port(, and system image)
-* **LID** Local Identifier (48k unicast per subnet)
-  - 16bit layer 2 address, assigned by the SM when port becomes active
-  - Each HCA port has a LID; all switch ports share the same LID, director switches have one LID per ASIC
-  - **LMC** LID Mask Controller, use multiple LIDs to load-balance traffic over multiple network paths
-* **GID** Global Identifier
-  - 128bit address unique across multiple subnets
-  - Based on the port GUID combined with 64bit subnet prefix
-  - Used in the Global Routing Header (GRH) (ignored by switches within a subnet)
-* **PKEY** Partition Identifier
-  - Fabric segmentation of nodes into different partitions
-  - Partitions unaware of each other: limited `0` (can't communicate between them selfs) , full `1` membership
-  - Ports may be member of multiple partitions
-  - Assign by listing port GUIDs in `partitons.conf`

 ```bash
 ibstat                           # link state of the HCA, LIDs, GUIDs